blakazulu/search-mcp/docs/design/ENGINEERING.RFC.md

 - `docPatterns` is array of strings (glob patterns)
 - `indexDocs` is boolean
 - `enhancedToolDescriptions` is boolean
+- `indexingStrategy` is one of: 'realtime', 'lazy', 'git'
+- `lazyIdleThreshold` is positive integer

 Invalid config → Use defaults + log warning